gravelcycles/Notes/Writing Clean Code In Python.md

     d[key].append(name)
 ```

+##### 4. On A Deeper Level, Python 3.6 is Iterators
+1. Delays computation until you a values is needed
+2. `map`, `filter`, and all of `itertools` are powerful for writing clean and efficient code

 ### Tuple Packing and Unpacking
 1. You can pack and unpack tuples with commas
 2. We have already been doing that when dealing with `enumerate` and `zip`